211206NET/Team-Beholder-P2-Backend/README.md

 - Buff/Debuff Abilities

 ## Contributors
-Matthew Wiese
+- Matthew Wiese
-Connor Kobel
+- Connor Kobel
-Brayan Cordero
+- Brayan Cordero
-Kevin Chen
+- Kevin Chen

-## Get Started
+## Getting Started
 To run the application use the following steps:

 - Install the Angular CLI to run the application with npm install -g @angular/cli